gvwilson/thirdbit/_posts/2021/2021-09-23-more-thoughts-on-document-compilers.md

    - Numbering chapters, sections, and subsections consecutively across files (e.g., across chapters).
    - Numbering figures, tables, examples, exercises, and everything else an author might want.
-     (No matter what counters you provide, people are going to need another one---for example, did you notice that "theorems" wasn't in the previous sentence's list?)
+     (No matter what counters you provide, people are going to need another one—for example, did you notice that "theorems" wasn't in the previous sentence's list?)
    - *Not* requiring document names in cross-references, because content often moves between files.